reece-bennett/moodboard/PLANNING.md

 - [ ] Image tags, sorting and viewing by tag
 - [ ] Add settings page for chrome extension, get OAuth ID and API URL from here
 - [ ] Icon for favicon and Chrome extension
+- [ ] Show the saved image with link to the board after saving with the Chrome extension

 ## Fields